esl/erl_fuzzy_match/README.md

 # Erlang Fuzzy String Matcher

-The Fuzzy Match for Erlang pulls together a handful of algorithms to make fuzzy string matching available as a library to your Erlang programs.
+The Fuzzy String Matcher for Erlang pulls together a handful of algorithms to make fuzzy string matching available as a library to your Erlang programs.